-- (1) All oil or gas, that is circulated out of, or produced from a well during a drilling, testing or repair operation and that is not flowed via the well's flowline to a gathering facility, shall be flowed to a vented storage tank or flare on location. - (2) Clean up operations or testing of a well using temporary well site facilities may be continued during the hours of darkness subject to the condition where oil and gas are being produced together, they shall be flowed through a separator and the gas flowed to a flare. - (3) The flare referred to in Subsections (1) and (2), shall be equipped with a reliable, continuous ignition source.
+(1) All oil or gas, that is circulated out of, or produced from a well during a drilling, testing or repair operation and that is not flowed via the well's flow line to a gathering facility, shall be flowed to a vented storage tank or flare on location.

+(2) Clean up operations or testing of a well using temporary well site facilities may be continued during the hours of darkness subject to the condition where oil and gas are being produced together, they shall be flowed through a separator and the gas flowed to a flare.

+(3) The flare referred to in Subsections (1) and (2), shall be equipped with a reliable, continuous ignition source.

-135. Disposal of Other Liquid Waste.
+135. Disposal of other liquid waste.

-- (1) All waste liquids, used during the drilling or workover of a well, or that have been produced from a well as it cleans up, shall be drained to a waste sump or otherwise disposed of in a manner approved by the Director. - (2) A waste sump referred to in Subsection (1) that is permanently maintained on any location shall be adequately fenced or otherwise protected. - (3) Every practicable precaution shall be taken to prevent pollution of the environment by a waste sump referred to in this section.
+(1) All waste liquids, used during the drilling or workover of a well, or that have been produced from a well as it cleans up, shall be drained

+(2) A waste sumo referred to in Subsection (1) that is permanently maintained on any location shall be adequately fenced or otherwise protected.

+(3) Every practicable precaution shall be taken to prevent pollution of the environment by a waste sump referred to in this section.

-136. Disposal of Other Waste.
+136. Disposal of other waste.

-- (1) All worn drilling equipment, damaged or surplus drilling supplies and other rubbish shall be removed from site to an approved waste disposal site and no drilling waste of any description is to be buried on site. - (2) All food scraps and kitchen waste are to be disposed of in an environmentally and hygienically acceptable manner. - (3) Effluent from the toilet facilities provided at the rig and camp is to be treated or discharged in an environmentally and hygienically acceptable manner.
+(1) All worm drilling equipment, damaged or surplus drilling supplies and other rubbish shall be removed from site to an approved waste disposal site and no drilling waste of any description is to be buried on site.

+(2) All food scraps and kitchen waste are to be disposed of in an environmentally and hygienically acceptable manner.

+(3) Effluent from the toilet facilities provided at the rig and camp is to be treated or discharged in an environmentally and hygienically acceptable manner.

-137. Replacement of Well Site Fencing.
+137. Replacement of Well site Fencing.